All Episodes

 What if I got another lefty up?

-And you're going to let him stay in the game.
+And you're going to let him stay in the game?

-Is it because of the three-batter memo?
+Is it because of the three-batter minimum?

 I don't know.